nanopack/yoke/README.md

 ### Startup
-Once all configurations are in place, Start yoke by running:
+Once all configurations are in place, start yoke by running:

 ```
 ./yoke ./primary.ini